Summer Institute in Rome

 The Summer Institute in Rome is open to all SVC students as well as students from other colleges and universities.
 The SIIR program allows all students to complete required coursework during an accelerated semester in Rome.

-All of the courses fulfill the SVC LLL Core.
+All of the courses fulfill the SVC Core Curriculum requirements.
 For students outside SVC, we will help you negotiate transfer credits for our courses with your institution.
-We have classroom space at Sant'Anselmo, but much of our course time will be spent in museums, churches, and historic sites like the Roman Forum, St. Peter's Basilica, and the Pantheon.
+We have classroom space at Sant'Anselmo, but much of our course time will be spent in museums, churches, and historic sites.
 We will also travel as a class to Florence, learning how its politics, art, and science drew inspiration from Rome.
-Other trips include Assisi and Monte Cassino.
+Other trips include Assisi, Subiaco, and Monte Cassino.

 Explore the tabs below for more information about the courses that are being offered.